Punctuation: Medieval

 Punctuation developed dramatically when large numbers of copies of the Bible started to be produced.
 These were designed to be read aloud, so the copyists began to introduce a range of marks to aid the reader, including indentation, various punctuation marks (diple, paragraphos, simplex ductus), and an early version of initial capitals (litterae notabiliores).
-Jerome and his colleagues, who made a translation of the Bible into Latin, the Vulgate (c.
+Jerome and his colleagues, who translated the Bible into Latin, the Vulgate (c.
 AD 400), employed a layout system based on established practices for teaching the speeches of Demosthenes and Cicero.
 Under his layout per cola et commata every sense-unit was indented and given its own line.
-This layout was solely used for biblical manuscripts during the 5th–9th centuries but was abandoned in favor of punctuation.
+This layout was solely used for biblical manuscripts during the 5th–9th centuries, but was abandoned in favor of punctuation.

 In the 7th–8th centuries Irish and Anglo-Saxon scribes, whose native languages were not derived from Latin, added more visual cues to render texts more intelligible.
 Irish scribes introduced the practice of word separation.
-Likewise, insular scribes adopted the distinctiones system while adapting it for minuscule script (so as to be more prominent) by using not differing height but rather a differing number of marks—aligned horizontally (or sometimes triangularly)—to signify a pause's value: one mark for a minor pause, two for a medium one, and three for a major.
+Likewise, insular scribes adopted the distinctiones system while adapting it for minuscule script (so as to be more prominent) by using not differing height but rather a differing number of marks—aligned horizontally (or sometimes triangularly)—to signify a pause's duration: one mark for a minor pause, two for a medium one, and three for a major one.
 Most common were the punctus, a comma-shaped mark, and a 7-shaped mark (comma positura), often used in combination.
 The same marks could be used in the margin to mark off quotations.